clusterio/clusterio/docs/config-system.md

 Clusterio it's probably not going to be very useful for you.</sub>

-Clusterio uses a group based configuration system to manage settings for the master server, instances, slaves, and the clusterctl utility.
+Clusterio uses a group based configuration system to manage settings for the master server, instances, slaves, and the clusterioctl utility.
 Plugins get their own config group for the master server and instances which they can add their own fields to.
 The fields are defined early in the startup, and the groups and their fields for disabled plugins will